 QMB-Only members are a limited benefit category of Medicaid members.
-The only benefits they receive from Wisconsin Medicaid are payment of the following:
+They receive payment of the following:

-- Medicare monthly premiums for Part A, Part B, or both. - o Coinsurance, copayment, and deductible for Medicare-allowed services.
+- o Medicare monthly premiums for Part A, Part B, or both. - o Coinsurance, copayment, and deductible for Medicare-allowed services.

 QMB-Only members are certified by their local county or tribal agency.
 QMB-Only members are required to meet the following qualifications: